 3. Identify and Handle Outliers

 Outliers can significantly distort the range.
 Before calculating the range, identify and handle outliers appropriately.
-Depending on the context, you may choose to remove outliers, transform the data, or use robust measures that are less sensitive to outliers.
+Depending on the context, you may choose to remove outliers, transform the data, or use solid measures that are less sensitive to outliers.

 4. Visualize Your Data